-The purpose of the pre-course paper is for you to fully integrate the pre-course material (mainly the CDs), so that you have learned the theory and are fully prepared for the course.
+The purpose of the pre-course paper is for you to fully integrate the pre-course material (mainly the mp3s), so that you have learned the theory and are fully prepared for the course.
 This helps to ensure that all delegates have a sufficient level of knowledge before the course to enable you all to learn quickly in the classroom and benefit from our Fast-Track approach.
-The written work itself is open-book i.e. we want you to use the CDs and manual to help you answer the questions.
-For the Practitioner course, it is important that the written paper is fully completed before the course starts, so that you can get the most from the course rather than be distracted by having to complete it during the training.
+The written work itself is open-book i.e. we want you to use the mp3s and manual to help you answer the questions.
+For the NLP Practitioner course, it is important that the written paper is fully completed before the course starts, so that you can get the most from the course rather than be distracted by having to complete it during the training.

 We structure all of our courses so that you not only know what you’ve learned, but know how, when and when not to use it in the ‘real’ world.
 We will cover the necessary theory, which we will keep to a minimum, so that you will have several opportunities for coaching & practice exercises during the course.
 More specifically, each topic usually has

 - an overview

 - the relevant theory, facts, figures and steps

 - where relevant, a demonstration so you can see how it works

 - you do an exercise (usually in pairs), so that you can experience it (usually as ‘client’ and ‘coach’ / ‘NLPer’)